-(b) Share consolidation
+(c) Share consolidation

 On February 25, 2014, the Company, announced that the TSX-V had approved the consolidation of the Company's common shares on a basis of one (1) post-consolidation Common Share for each five (5) preconsolidation Common Shares.
-All share capital, share option and warrant data, including number and price, give retroactive effect to reflect the share consolidation in these condensed consolidated interim financial statements (see Note 10).
+All share capital, share option and warrant data, including number and price, give retroactive effect to reflect the share consolidation in these consolidated financial statements (see Note 10).